English Gigaword Second Edition

 |Licensing Instructions:||Subscription & Standard Members, and Non-Members|

-English Gigaword Second Edition was produced by Linguistic Data Consortium (LDC) catalog number LDC2005T12 and ISBN 1-58563-350-X. The English Gigaword corpus is a comprehensive archive of newswire text data in English that has been acquired over several years by the LDC.
-This is the second edition of the English Gigaword corpus.
+English Gigaword Second Edition was produced by the Linguistic Data Consortium (LDC) and contains approximately 2.3 billion words of English newswire text data that has been acquired over several years by LDC.

-This edition includes all of the contents in the first edition of the English Gigaword corpus (LDC2003T05) as well as new data from July 2002 through Dec 2004.
-Also, a new newswire source (the Central New Agency of Taiwan, English Service) has been added in this edition.
+This edition includes all of the contents in the first edition, English Gigaword (LDC2003T05), as well as new data from July 2002 through December 2004 from all four sources in the first edition and a new source, the Central News Agency of Taiwan, English Service.
+This second addition also includes a three-letter language code in the source abbreviations, and minor formatting improvements (mostly line-wrapping).

-The five distinct international sources of English newswire included in this release are the following:
+Here is a table showing the five distinct international sources of English newswire included in this release along with the breakdown of their contents in numbers of documents and K-words (thousands of words):